Moscow Theological Academy: Academy in 1814-1917

-From July 7 to July 14, 1917, with the blessing of the Most Holy Synod, under the chairmanship of Archbishop Tikhon (Bellavin) of Moscow and Kolomna, the All-Russian Congress of Learned Monasticism gathered at the Academy, which strongly opposed the reform of academies on the basis of autonomy.
+From July 7 to July 14, 1917 the All-Russian Congress of Learned Monasticism gathered at the Academy.
 In September 1917, for the first time in the history of the Academy, the election of the rector took place.
-Anatoly Petrovich Orlov, professor of the Department of History and Denunciation of Western Confessions, was elected rector.
-A month later, the newly elected rector was ordained a priest and elevated to the rank of archpriest.
+Anatoly Orlov, professor of the Department of History and Denunciation of Western Confessions, was elected rector.
+A month later, the newly elected rector was ordained a priest.
 The last remarkable event of academic life was the celebration of the 50th anniversary of the death of Metropolitan Philaret (Drozdov), which took place on November 18 and 19, 1917.
-These days, Metropolitan Tikhon of Moscow, who was named Patriarch on November 5, and members of the Local Council were present at the Academy.